ancient-military-history

 Turf and Timber

 In frontier regions where stone was scarce, especially in parts of Britain, Germany, and along the Danube, turf and timber were the primary materials.
 A turf rampart involved cutting rectangular blocks of sod (turf) roughly 18 inches by 12 inches by 6 inches deep and stacking them like bricks.
 The grass roots held the soil together.
 Timber palisades—sharpened logs driven into the ground—topped the rampart.
-These wooden forts were surprisingly durable, lasting 20-30 years with periodic repairs.
+These wooden forts were surprisingly durable, lasting 20–30 years with periodic repairs.
 They could be dismantled and moved if the frontier shifted, offering flexibility.
-The Roman siege of Alesia, for example, famously involved massive timber and earthworks.
+The Roman siege of Alesia, for example, famously involved massive timber and earthworks, including a continuous palisade with towers at intervals.
+Archaeological reconstructions at sites like the Saalburg in Germany show how such turf-and-timber forts could be made to resemble more permanent stone structures.
+The key advantage was speed: an entire auxiliary fort of turf and timber could be built in a single summer season.

 Brick